New York Electronic Prescribing Mandate

 E-Prescribing and Software Registration Requirements

 In order to prescribe controlled substances electronically, practitioners are required to register their certified electronic prescribing computer application with the New York State Department of Health, Bureau of Narcotic Enforcement (BNE).
-To register the computer application with BNE, practitioners must complete a ROPES form online.
+To register the computer application with BNE, practitioners must complete a Registration for Official Prescriptions and E-prescribing Systems (ROPES) form online

 Questions regarding the ROPES form or process may be directed to BNE by emailing email@example.com or by calling 1-866-811-7957, option 1.

-Instructional videos for New York State Prescription Monitoring Program (PMP) users are available for several NYS PMP topics.
-These videos give on-line guidance in the use of various features and functions of the PMP.
-A Health Commerce System (HCS) account is necessary for viewing.
-The available videos are listed below:
+Instructional videos for the New York State Prescription Monitoring Program (PMP) are available.
+These videos give on-line guidance in the use of various features and functions of the PMP Data Collection Tool and data submission process.

 Electronic Prescribing FAQs